Back to Home School Goals Worksheet for Tweens & Teens

 A New Hobby to Explore

-Is there something your tween has always wanted to try?
-Make this the year!
-Have them write down a couple of ideas and work together to choose something that works with your family’s schedule and budget.
+With this in mind, after they jot down a couple of ideas, work together to choose something that works with your family’s schedule and budget.

 3 Field Trips I Want to Take